(404) 980-2104

 The most common strategy for creating a Donor-Advised Fund (DAF) is relatively simple, donor-advised funds are a good option any time the donor wants to contribute (and get the tax deduction) now, but physically grants funds to the final charity at a later date.

-A DAF is understood to include arrangements by which some 501c3 charitable organizations (including community foundations) establishes a separate fund or account to receive contributions from donors.
+A DAF is understood to include arrangements by which some 501c3 charitable organizations (including community foundations and investment firms) establishes a separate fund or account to receive contributions from donors.
 In general, contributions to a DAF are treated as contributions to a public charity, thus providing donors some advantages over private foundations.

 For example, donors may claim a higher charitable contribution deduction (up to 50% of adjusted gross income (AGI) to a public charity vs. 30% to a private foundation).
 Donor-advised funds are not subject to the Chapter 42 restrictions that apply to private foundations, such as the section 4941 self-dealing rules and the section 4942 annual payout requirements.
-At IPG, we work with you to help set up a DAF at reputable investments firms and act on your behalf to maintain its charitable purpose.
+At IPG, we work with you to help educate you about DAFs and reputable charities and investments firms to consider to act on your behalf to maintain its charitable purpose.